COVID-19 mRNA Vaccine Dosing Allowances for Certain Immunocompromised Individuals

 Medication Administration Classes

-Medication Administration expiration dates have been extended until August 31st, 2020.
-Classes and/or test outs conducted by the Regional Office will resume as soon as they can safely do so.
-Agencies are encouraged to get their staff recertified as soon as possible to avoid being unable to find a class once the extensions end.
+Medication Administration expiration dates have been extended until December 31st, 2020.
+Classes and/or test outs conducted by the Regional Office are being scheduled.
+Agencies are encouraged to get their staff recertified as soon as possible to avoid being unable to find a class prior to the end of the extension.

 Agency and Independent Trainers are encouraged to follow the CDC, State, and Local Health Department guidelines when conducting in-person Medication Administration Classes and in-person Test-Outs.
 Web-based classes with in-person testing may continue to be utilized.

 Remote Medication Administration

 Due to the state of emergency caused by the COVID-19 pandemic, DIDD has cancelled in-person Medication Administration classes to reduce the risk of exposure and spread of the virus.
 However, these cancellations are creating a shortage of direct support professionals who are certified to administer medications.
 Therefore, in an effort to maintain the continuity of care while reducing contact between staff members and persons served during the current state of emergency due to the COVID-19 pandemic, DIDD will allow staff who are currently certified under the Medication Administration for Unlicensed Personal program to direct unlicensed staff who have not yet been certified through the program to administer medications via a live remote connection.
 The certified staff directing the uncertified staff will retain responsibility for the administration of the medications and non-certified staff must complete the remote medication administration training in Relias.